-Obligations
+Fees & Obligations

-GTCHS charges an annual student activity / materials fee of \$50 per student
+GTCHS charges an annual student activity / materials fee of \$50 per student and a

 Additional Fees:

+Technology Fee \$30 (required)

-Athletics \$75 for the first sport each semester; \$50 for each additional sport
+Athletics \$75 for each sport (max fee of \$150)

 College Classes See College Tuition Fee Schedule

 Smart Center \$150 per semester

+Leased calculator \$20 per year

-Methods of Payment: Cash
+Methods of Payment:

+Cash

 Check : Make all checks payable to GTCHS

-Online : Request an online invoice by conctacting our Director of Finance (3% convenience fee added)
+Online : Request an online invoice by contacting our Director of Finance (3% convenience fee added)

 All students are responsible to care for and return their textbooks and any other school equipment in good condition or pay for them.
 All students are responsible for accruing fifty service hours per school year.
+Service hours must be earned and recorded with student advisors yearly.